Liễu Hạnh: In Vân Cát Thần Nữ truyện (Story of the Vân Cát goddess)

 Long after her family died, she visited a temple and met Phùng Khắc Khoan, a famous scholar, who attempted to compliment the princess.
 However, she had disappeared before he had the chance, leaving a stick inscribed with her name.
 Years later Phùng, who was now a high-ranking official, visited a tavern in West Lake which was owned by Liễu Hạnh.
 After poetry and discussion, Phùng left the tavern, but when he returned it had mysteriously disappeared.

 Leaving West Lake, the princess reincarnated to the Hoàng family in Nghệ An, where she met a student named Mai Thanh Lâm, also called Mai Sinh ("Sinh" means "student"), whom she thought to be an incarnation of her husband.
 After leaving poetry for him, Sinh sought her out and confessed his love to her.
 They married and had a son named Mai Thanh Cổn (later worshipped as Cậu bé Đồi Ngang in Đạo Mẫu), Sinh becoming a great scholar.
 Eventually it was time for Liễu Hạnh to return to Heaven, and she sadly left her family to return to Heaven.

 On her second return to Heaven the princess again pleaded with the emperor to return to earth, and this time returned with two other fairies—Quế and Thị.
 The princess blessed those who were good, and brought destruction on those who were not, so the people built a temple out of fear.
 The Cảnh Trị government heard she was an evil spirit and sent the military to burn down the temple.
 When her temple was burnt down, all the animals in the area died from a mysterious disease, so the villagers built a platform to send her offerings.
 The princess appeared on the platform, declaring she was from Heaven, and demanded that the government build a new temple for her to stop the epidemic.
 The government built the new temple in Phố Cát Mountain, and proclaimed her "Mã Hoàng Công Chúa" (Golden Princess to Whom Sacrifices Are Made as to the God of War).

+In Trang Quynh's folk tales

+Princess Lieu Hanh was referenced in several Trang Quynh folk tales where her status as a deity was subjected to witty tricks by Quynh.